SarveshKaran123/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 /*
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
-Developed by: saileshkumar A
+Developed by: sarveshkran vk
-RegisterNumber:  212222230126
+RegisterNumber:  212221230089
 */
 PROGRAM: